Rebecca Schnirman, Director, Financial & Support Services

 One of the greatest challenges facing FRPA is the delivery of innovative and applicable professional development opportunities.
 What approach would you employ towards identifying potential training opportunities and how would you determine their overall effectiveness in meeting the needs of the membership?
 What strategy would you utilize for the development and implementation of these development opportunities?

-To what extent are you involved in the budgeting process at your agency?
+To what extent are you involved in the budgeting process either at your agency or with a non-profit?
 Please include your experience with financial analysis and long term financial forecasting and planning.

 For the past 11+ years I have directed and coordinated the activities of the Financial and Support Services Division of the Parks and Recreation Department (a staff of 27) which includes: financial management; revenue; payroll; purchasing; business development; fixed assets; customer service, permits and pavilion rentals; point of sale support; capital management; and contracts.
 I am responsible for managing and coordinating the preparation and development of the department’s $95.5M operating budget, $28M revenue budget, and $40.4M capital budget.
 This include financial forecasting for both revenues and expenses, preparing the 5 year Capital Improvement Plan, and reviewing and analyzing supplemental budget requests.